epavez/epavez.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the University of Southern California working with [Prof. Antonio Ortega](http://biron.usc.edu/wiki/index.php/Antonio_Ortega).
+I am a research associate  at the University of Southern California working with [Prof. Antonio Ortega](http://biron.usc.edu/wiki/index.php/Antonio_Ortega).
 I am particularly interested in developing scalable graph signal processing algorithms by leveraging tools from graph theory, optimization and statistics.
 My research  covers various aspects of  signal processing such as: